COSC3020/brute-force-sorting-JamesOzzyburn/README.md

 Describe your reasoning and the conclusion you've come to.
 Your reasoning is the most important part.
 Add your answer to this markdown file.

+## Answers
+I belive that the average time complexity of my program is $\Theta$ $(n! + n)$.
+I found this by first looking at how many permutations are created which for a list of size $n$ which is $n!$.
+We also have to add the time complexity of looping through and checking if the list is sorted so thats is $n$.
+When we combine them we get $\Theta$ $(n! + n)$.

+The best case input would be that the first list is the sorted list so we would have a time complexity of $n!$ as the $n$ would just go away.
+The worst case time complexity is that is would take more than one run so the time complexity would be $\Theta$ $(n! + n)$.

+If you randomly generated the permutations instead of systematically like we did this the exercise you would have a $1/n!$ chance of randomly generating the sorted list.
+We also have to generate each list so that would be of time complexity $n$.
+So in total your time complexity would be $\Theta$ $(n! * n)$ and the $n$'s are multiplied becuase for each generated list you have a certain chance of it being the correct list along with it aswell.